stomarver/dot-ruby/README.md

 Economy is built around 4 resources:
 - wood
-- minerals
-- food/raw supplies
 - stone
+- food
+- gems

-This faction layer is a design target and not fully implemented gameplay yet.
+(This faction layer is a design target and not fully implemented gameplay yet.)

 ---